 Every diver’s dream is getting close with one of the giants of the sea – the Great White Sharks.
-Known as the largest predatory fish on the planet, Great White Sharks can grow up to 20 feet and weigh a whopping 5,000 pounds.
+Known as the largest predatory fish on the planet, they can grow up to 20 feet and weigh a whopping 5,000 pounds.
 The size, feistiness, and notoriety of Great White Sharks as predators bring the thrill to cage divers.
-If you’re in the hunt for the best place to cage dive with Great White Sharks, you’re at the right post.
+If you’re in the hunt for the best spot to cage dive with Great White Sharks, you’re at the right post.

 What is cage diving?